What are we proposing?

 Collectively, our community has plenty of knowledge on caring for and harvesting from fruit trees.
 We could create a new “Community Garden Manager” board seat to ensure the success of the project.

-Pros: Avoids professional management expenses
+Benefits: Avoids professional management expenses

-Cons: Project could fall into disrepair if neighbors abandon it
+Challenges: Project could fall into disrepair if neighbors abandon it

 Mitigation: Switch to a professional service if needed to keep project successful